-167 2.4.
-Local nomenclature of African yam bean
+2.4.
+Local Nomenclature of African Yam Bean

-In Southeastern Nigeria, AYB goes by a multiplicity of names based on locality and dialect.
-At Ngwu Uzuakoli community in Bende LGA of Abia State, AYB is called "Odudu" while in Umuahia North Local

-- 170 Government Area in Abia State it is known as "Akidi".
-However, in Anambra and Imo States, it is known - 171 as "Okpodudu" while in Enugu State, there are an array of local names among many towns.
-It is known as

-172 "Uzoaki" in Awgu, Aninri, Nkanu North and East Local Government Areas while in Nsukka, Udeni, 173 Igboeze South Igboeze North, and Igbo-Etiti South AYB is called "Ijiriji".
-Extending towards the southern 174 part of Southeast, Nigeria, to Ebonyi State, African yam bean is called "Uzoaki" in Afikpo and Ohaozara 175 areas while in Izzi, Ikwo and Ohaukwu LGAs it is known as "Azama".
-These multiplicities of names were 176 based on the status and or position of this crop in the trado-cultural settings of some of the local 177 communities.
+In southeastern Nigeria, AYB goes by a multiplicity of names based on locality and dialect.
+At Ngwu Uzuakoli community in Bende LGA of Abia State, AYB is called "Odudu" while in Umuahia North Local Government Area in Abia State it is known as "Akidi".
+However, in Anambra and Imo States, it is known as "Okpodudu" while in Enugu State, there are an array of local names among many towns.
+It is known as "Uzoaki" in Awgu, Aninri, Nkanu North and East Local Government Areas while in Nsukka, Udeni, Igboeze South Igboeze North, and Igbo-Etiti South AYB is called "Ijiriji".
+Extending towards the southern part of southeast, Nigeria, to Ebonyi State, African yam bean is called "Uzoaki" in Afikpo and Ohaozara areas while in Izzi, Ikwo and Ohaukwu LGAs it is known as "Azama".
+These multiplicities of names were based on the status and or position of this crop in the trado-cultural settings of some of the local communities.
 It is a food prepared for the labourers when they are hired to work on farm.
-They eat the 178 food in the morning and will keep on drinking water without getting famished for a very long time.
-In an 179 idiomatic way they refer to the crop as '6 to 6', meaning that when you eat AYB by 6 am, while working, 180 you will not need to eat again till 6 pm.
-AYB is also a crop that sustains the people when other crops are 181 scarce or are all cultivated on the farm.
+They eat the food in the morning and will keep on drinking water without getting famished for a very long time.
+In an idiomatic way, they refer to the crop as '6 to 6', meaning that when you eat AYB by 6 am, while working, you will not need to eat again till 6 pm.
+AYB is also a crop that sustains the people when other crops are scarce or are all cultivated on the farm.

 2.5.
-Diversity in seed coat colour and pattern of the AYB accessions collected from South-eastern Nigeria
+Diversity in Seed Coat Colour and Pattern of the AYB Accessions Collected from Southeastern Nigeria

-185 There was wide variation in seed coat colours and patterns in AYB accessions observed in this study.
-The 186 existence of this natural variation across these accessions is very obvious.
-Colour variation ranges from 187 very light brown to completely black, variegated brown with black shading to black variegated.
-Others 188 were milky with black eye; milky with brown eye and black (Figure 5).
-These variations could prove to be 189 useful to both farmers and conservation biologists in providing simple identification of genetic variation,
+A wide variation in seed coat colours and patterns in AYB accessions was observed in this study.
+The existence of this natural variation across these accessions is very obvious.
+Colour variation ranges from very light brown to completely black, variegated brown with black shading to black variegated.
+Others were milky with black eye; milky with brown eye and black (Figure 5).
+These variations could prove to be useful to both farmers and conservation biologists in providing simple identification of genetic variation, its storage and future development within potential breeding programmes.